 - ETCS and Security (completed): Security aspects of the European Train Control System (ETCS) are investigated.
 It is currently the only signalling system in Germany that utilizes wireless information transmission, which has a significantly larger attack surface.

 - Holistic Security (completed): Typically, security is regarded separately in railway signalling, rolling stock, and fixed installations.
 For a strong security concept, a holistic approach is required that includes the consideration of all three parts together.

-- Internet of Railway Things: The group discusses essential security aspects of railway IoT by means of two realistic use cases.
+- Internet of Railway Things (completed): The group discusses essential security aspects of railway IoT by means of two realistic use cases.
 The security includes security requirements, attack vectors, threats, countermeasures, security architectures, and more.

 - Resilient Architectures: